Did you know?

 Petroleum includes more products than just crude oil.
 Petroleum includes refined petroleum products such as gasoline, diesel fuel, jet fuel, unfinished oils, and other liquids such as fuel ethanol, blending components for gasoline, and other refinery inputs.

-In 2015, the United States imported nearly 7.4 MMb/d of crude oil and slightly more than 2 MMb/d of petroleum liquids and refined petroleum products, for a total of about 9.4 MMb/d of petroleum imports.
+In 2016, the United States imported about 10.1 MMb/d of petroleum, which included 7.9 MMb/d of crude oil and 2.2 MMb/d of noncrude petroleum liquids and refined petroleum products.

 U.S. reliance on petroleum imports has declined in recent years

-U.S. petroleum imports have declined since peaking in 2005.
-This trend is the result of many factors, including a decline in consumption, increased use of domestic biofuels (ethanol in gasoline and biodiesel in diesel fuel), and increased domestic production of crude oil and hydrocarbon gas liquids.
+U.S. petroleum imports peaked in 2005 and generally declined up until 2015.
+This trend was the result of many factors, including a decline in consumption, increased use of domestic biofuels (ethanol in gasoline and biodiesel in diesel fuel), and increased domestic production of crude oil and hydrocarbon gas liquids.
 The economic downturn following the financial crisis of 2008, improvements in vehicle fuel economy, and changes in consumer behavior contributed to the decline in U.S. petroleum consumption.
+Imports increased in 2015 and 2016 along with consumption.

-The amount of net imports (imports minus exports) of petroleum relative to the amount of petroleum consumed is one measure of our reliance on imports to help meet petroleum demand.
-Net imports of petroleum averaged 4.7 MMb/d, the equivalent of 24% of total U.S. petroleum consumption in 2015, the lowest level since 1970.
+The net imports (imports minus exports) of petroleum relative to petroleum consumption is one measure of our reliance on imports to help meet petroleum demand.
+Net imports of petroleum averaged 4.9 MMb/d, the equivalent of 25% of total U.S. petroleum consumption in 2016, up slightly from 24% in 2015, which was the lowest level since 1970.

 Share of imports from OPEC and Persian Gulf countries has declined, while the share for imports from Canada has increased

-In 2015, about 16% of U.S. petroleum imports came from the Persian Gulf countries, with Saudi Arabia the source of 70% of Persian Gulf imports.
+In 2016, about 18% of U.S. petroleum imports came from Persian Gulf countries.
+Saudi Arabia was the largest source of U.S. imports from Persian Gulf countries.

 - Saudi Arabia—11%